 4. Social Engineering

-Recently, the Office of Foreign Assets Control has pushed to impose fines against businesses and organizations that decide to pay the ransom instead of reporting the incident.
+The Office of Foreign Assets Control has recently pushed to impose fines against businesses and organizations that decide to pay the ransom instead of reporting the incident.
 Companies will often pay the ransom without reporting the incident to save their reputation and continue business operations as fast as possible.

 Are enterprise security products good enough?

 No matter the organization’s size, business executives will agree on using some form of cyber security product.
 However, you may ask yourself if having an enterprise-level security product good enough to protect my data, business, and reputation?
-The simple answer to this is no. There is no single endpoint security product that will ensure your business is protected.
+The simple answer to this is no. No single endpoint security product will ensure your business is protected.

-While more complicated, larger enterprises can better protect their networks by using security products while also lowering the risk humans bring.
+While more complicated, larger enterprises can better protect their networks by using security products while lowering the risk humans bring.
 Integrating proper controls, policies, and training, with trusted security products together is the tried and true method for ensuring that your business stays secure.
-Conducting regular assessments can also ensure that the tools the company is using are working correctly.
+Conducting regular assessments can also ensure that the company’s tools are working correctly.

 What are the principles of enterprise cyber security?

 When protecting an enterprise-sized business, business owners and stakeholders want to ensure proper precautions are taken, but where do you begin?
 Companies will often follow certain principles or best practices to protect their data, customers, and reputation.
-At the same time, many executives would argue that these principles could impact productivity.
+Simultaneously, many executives would argue that these principles could impact productivity.

-In the long run, these principles can help prevent or limit catastrophic damages and losses.
+These principles can help prevent or limit catastrophic damages and losses in the long run.
 Here are five principles that enterprise manufacturing businesses should consider utilizing:

 1. Principle of Least Privilege